Windows Event ID 4771 — Kerberos Pre-authentication Failed

 - 6.Clock skew errors (0x25) from unexpected hosts can indicate an attacker trying to authenticate from a machine outside your time synchronization boundary.

-View full guide for Event ID 4771 →See Event ID 4771 in your logs
+Read the Kerberos Attacks (Kerberoasting, AS-REP Roasting) guide →See Event ID 4771 in your logs

 Upload a Windows Event Log (.evtx) file — EventPeeker automatically detects kerberos pre-authentication failed patterns, maps findings to MITRE ATT&CK, and generates an AI triage report.